-n.
+- n.
 Apart from the central copy, specified members of staff (agreed by the child and parents) securely hold copies of children' Healthcare Plans.
-These copies are updated at the same time as the central copy.

-o.
-All members of staff who work with groups of children have access to the Healthcare Plans of children in their care.

-p.
-When a member of staff is new to a child group, for example due to staff absence, the school makes sure that they are made aware of (and have access to) the Healthcare Plans of children in their care.

-q.
-This school ensures that all staff protect child confidentiality.
+These copies are updated at the same time as the central copy. - o.
+All members of staff who work with groups of children have access to the Healthcare Plans of children in their care. - p.
+When a member of staff is new to a child group, for example due to staff absence, the school makes sure that they are made aware of (and have access to) the Healthcare Plans of children in their care. - q.
+This school ensures that all staff protects child confidentiality. - r.

-r.
 This school seeks permission from parents to allow the Healthcare Plan to be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
-This permission is included on the Healthcare Plan.

-s.
-This school seeks permission from the child and parents before sharing any medical information with any other party.
+This permission is included on the Healthcare Plan and Medical Alert Permission Form. - s.
+This school seeks permission from the child and parents before sharing any medical information with any other party in line with the GDPR regulation for handling this special category data.